floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_configuration.md

 * ldap
   * Fetch additional roles from an LDAP server.
 This requires [additional, LDAP specific](../_docs_auth_auth/auth_auth_ldap.md) configuration settings.

+## Examples

+The [sg_config.yml](https://git.floragunn.com/search-guard/search-guard/blob/master/sgconfig/sg_config.yml){:target="_blank"} that ships with Search Guard contains configuration examples for all support modules.
+Use these examples as a starting point and customize them to your needs.

+## Advanced Configuration

 ### Exclude certain users from authentication/authorization

 It is possible to exclude users from authentication and/or authorization by specifying a 'skip_users' section inside the domain (root-level) configuration. **Wildcards** and **regular expressions** are supported.